jaymzh/pius/README.md

 ```

 To have PIUS dump the text of the default email body, or you can use the -n
-option to forcefully override the TO in the envelope of the email.
+option to forcefully override the To: in the envelope of the email.
 When doing
 this *only* the address specified as an argument to `-n` will get the email.

 If you want to see the email sent when not using PGP/Mime then try: